 - Following this visit, the recruitment committee will make a recommendation to the department, and the department will vote and make a recommendation to the Dean of Faculty regarding the appointment of the candidate.
 The Dean will follow the regular appointment procedures.

 - If tenure is a consideration, an expedited lateral tenure policy can be followed.
-Under that procedure, the APT will make its deliberations based on interviews with the candidate’s references, as well as a thorough review of the entire available record, including teaching evaluations, scholarly products, talks, and so on.
+Under that procedure, the APT will make its deliberations based on interviews with the candidate’s references, as well as a thorough review of the entire available record, including student experience surveys, scholarly products, talks, and so on.
 A special APT meeting will be convened for the purpose as soon as possible.

 Approved by the Faculty January 26, 2018

 Upon receiving a regular appointment at Claremont McKenna College (an appointment other than a part-time or temporary appointment), a faculty member becomes a full member of a department and is granted the full rights and privileges within the department that are associated with the member’s rank and tenure status.
 If another department wishes to grant privileges to the faculty member, it may do so at its discretion, subject to the President’s approval.
 With the mutual agreement of the faculty member and the original department, a faculty member holding such a position in another department may retain full membership in the department to which the member was originally appointed.
 A change in the locus of the member’s primary departmental appointment requires action by the APT Committee and the Board of Trustees.